JeroenZegers/Nabu-MSSS/README.md

 # Nabu-MSSS

-Nabu-MSSS (Multi Speaker Source Separation) is an adaptation of Nabu (branch 2.0 of Aug 31, 2017, which can be found [here](https://github.com/vrenkens/nabu)).
+Nabu-MSSS (Multi Speaker Source Separation) is an adaptation of [Nabu](https://github.com/vrenkens/nabu) (branch 2.0 of Aug 31, 2017).
 Nabu is an ASR framework for end-to-end networks built on top of TensorFlow.
 Nabu's design focuses on adaptability, making it easy for the designer to adjust everything from the model structure to the way it is trained.

+Code is in Python 2.6 using Tensorflow 1.8.0 (will upgrade soon)

 Because of this adaptability, many parts of the code of Nabu-MSSS were originally inherited from Nabu.
 As a consequence, however, one may still find